 Composite sinks need regular attention in order to remain sparkling clean.
 If stains are not dealt with in time, they can gradually build up on your sink’s porous surface, making it nearly impossible to remove the accumulated film without causing some damage.
 However, there are a few easy ways to avoid this from happening.
 Here is how to clean a white composite sink.

 The right way to clean your white composite sink

-When setting out to clean your composite sink, it’s crucial that you to let go of the “clean once, forget for about a month or two” mindset.
+When setting out to clean your composite sink, it’s crucial that you let go of the “clean once, forget for about a month or two” mindset.
 The keyword here is consistency – the more often you take your time to clean the surfaces, the less you’ll have to actually clean them.
 Sounds simple enough, right?
-Now, let’s look at what you will need to polish your sink to perfection:
+Now, let’s look at how to clean your white granite sink the right way:

 - Hot (but not boiling), soapy water;

 - 50/50 solution of hot water and vinegar.